-Cherry Blossoms in Toronto’s High Park are expected to be in bloom this weekend.
+Cherry Blossoms in Toronto’s High Park are expected to reach peak bloom later this week due to rising temperatures.

-According to High Park Nature Centre, the cherry blossoms have entered Stage 4 of the blooming process, with their delicate white flowers beginning to emerge as of April 16.
-Stage 4 is when peduncles or flower stems are getting longer, and the individual florets can be clearly seen.
+According to High Park Nature Centre, the cherry blossoms have entered Stage 5 of the blooming process, with their delicate white flowers beginning to emerge as of April 27.

 Stage Five, known as “Fluffy White,” occurs 4-6 days before peak bloom, as the white cherry blossoms start to open, with each flower blossoming at different times.

-The peak bloom, Stage Six, when at least 70% of the blossoms are open, is anticipated to occur on Monday, April 22.
-The flowers can last anywhere between 4-10 days, depending on the weather conditions.
-Cool, calm weather can prolong the bloom period, while warm, unsettled weather may cause it to be shorter.
+The peak bloom, Stage Six, when at least 70% of the blossoms are open, is anticipated to occur on Friday, May 1.
+The flowers can last anywhere between 4 and 10 days, depending on the weather conditions.
+Cool, calm weather can prolong the bloom period, while warm, unsettled weather may shorten it.

 Many of the Sakura trees in High Park are roughly 60 years old.
 In 1959, the Japanese ambassador to Canada presented 2,000 trees to the people of Toronto on behalf of the people of Tokyo.